OSGeo/grass/doc/development/style_guide.md

 However, options are often better because they improve readability, clarify the default behavior, and allow for extension of the interface.

-**Example:** Consider a tool which produces text output which by default produces human-readable plain text output.
+**Example:** Consider a tool which by default produces human-readable plain text output.
 Then you add JSON output which is enabled by a flag `j`.
 Later, you decide to add YAML output.
-This now needs to be flag y which needs to be exclusive with flag `j`.
+This now needs to be flag `y` which needs to be exclusive with flag `j`.
 Soon, you have several related flags each exclusive with all the others.
-Using an option instead of flag from the beginning allows the interface to accommodate more formats.
-In this example, an option named `format` can have default value `plain` and `json` from JSON output.
-When you later add YAML, you simply add `yaml` to possible values without a need for additional options or flags.
+Using an option instead of a flag from the beginning allows the interface to accommodate more formats.
+In this example, an option named `format` can have default value `plain` and `json` for JSON output.
+When you later add YAML, you simply add `yaml` to the possible values without a need for additional options or flags.
 The interface definition for the example would look like: